 Regulations 4A to 4D The Pensions Schemes (Application of UK Provisions to Relevant Non-UK Schemes) Regulations 2006 - SI 2006/207

-A transfer member of a RNUKS (see PTM113210 for definitions) that is the equivalent of an investment-regulated pension scheme will be liable to the unauthorised payments charge if their scheme funds are invested in taxable property.
+A ‘transfer member’ of an RNUKS (see PTM113210 for definitions) that is the equivalent of an investment-regulated pension scheme will be liable to the unauthorised payments charge if their scheme funds are invested in taxable property.

 Taxable property is residential property and tangible moveable property.
 See PTM125100 for guidance on what is an investment-regulated pension scheme and tangible moveable property.
 PTM125200 provides guidance on the meaning of residential property.

-This taxable property unauthorised payment charge arises in the same or similar circumstances in which:
+This taxable property unauthorised payments charge arises in the same or similar circumstances in which:

 - the scheme acquires an interest in taxable property,

 - the scheme holds an interest in taxable property which is improved, or

 - the scheme holds an interest in property which is converted or adapted to become a residential property.